AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ## Conclusion

-In this article we accessed the console in the browser , installed the Linux Terminal and even created bilingual project using VS Code.
+In this article we've accessed the console in the browser , installed the Linux Terminal and even created bilingual project using VS Code.
 It's way too much for the first experience with programming so congrats you with such a milestone.

-You should bear in mind that I've wrote this article for a complete beginners to have a solid hands-on experience to boost your confidence, but you still have to learn the basics and theory to back-up this practice.
+You should bear in mind that I've wrote this article for a complete beginners to have a solid hands-on experience to boost their confidence, but the basics and theory are essential to back-up this practice.
 So follow the FAQ section below to see the recommendations.

 Also follow me on LinkedIn to stay up to date for upcoming articles in this series of **How to Start Coding: From Zero to Hero**.